NYC to boot vendors from Brooklyn Bridge starting Jan. 3

 The ban on vending is to apply to all of New York City’s bridges and bridge entrances, but the plans are primarily aimed at the Brooklyn Bridge, where vending is particularly popular.

-“The Brooklyn Bridge is one of New York City’s most stunning gems,” Mayor Adams said in a statement.
+“The Brooklyn Bridge is one of New York City’s most stunning gems,” the mayor said in a statement.
 “Tourists and New Yorkers alike deserve to walk across it and enjoy its beauty without being packed together like sardines or risking their safety.”

 Adams added that the city will not “allow disorder to continue in these cherished spaces.”